ehtalha/Software-Quality-Assurance-Practice/README.md

 # Software Quality Assurance (SQA) Practice Lab 🧪

 Welcome to my SQA practice repository!
-This project serves as a centralized hub for all my learning, exercises, and projects completed during my **Software Quality Assurance** course on Udemy.
+This project serves as a centralized hub for all my learning, exercises, and projects completed during my **Software Quality Assurance** course

 ## 🚀 Purpose
 The goal of this repository is to document my journey in mastering software testing, moving from manual testing fundamentals to automated quality engineering.